 Savory Mexican recipes should have a spicy salsa!
 Most often people who are not familiar with authentic Mexican food assume that it’s all spicy.
 Spicy salsa is typically served on the side or available on the table.
 The birria recipes on my blog are not very spicy.
-For those of us who do enjoy our food more spicy, I have two recipes below.
+For those of us who do enjoy our food spicier, I have two recipes below.

 You can clearly see the difference in color of these two salsa recipes.